The Pregnancy Diaries

 It wasn’t a thing.
 I couldn’t mourn it.
 But somewhere inside me I stored the information: your body can’t do this.

-Until I was lying there under the echographer’s probe, that information had lain dormant.
+Until I lay there under the echographer’s probe, that information had lain dormant.
 Then I realised what I was expecting: another inconclusive scan.
 We can’t see anything.
 Come back later.
 Do a blood test.
 We’ll see what’s going on.

 I was sustaining life.
 My body did know how.

-When I lived in the tropics of Colombia, we dropped a binbag into the street outside our house, splitting it and spilling its contents.
-Two months later, a tomato plant was growing in a gap between paving stones, all floppy with nothing to climb up, but happily producing shiny red fruit which the neighbors took.
+When I lived in the tropics in Colombia, we dropped a binbag into the street outside our house, splitting it and spilling its contents.
+Two months later, a tomato plant was growing in a gap between paving stones, all floppy with nothing to climb up but happily producing shiny red fruit which the neighbours took.
 Life gets in the gaps, determined.

 By May, the blossom was dropping, brown clumps of it soaking in gutters, and the sun was occasionally warm enough to sit outside.
 Visiting London felt like visiting the Mediterranean.
 I felt it as soon as I got off the train at Kings Cross, heat radiating off the pavement, turquoise blue sky tinted with bus exhaust, reminding me of what I’d lost, moving to an unknown city for an unknown job.
 Pangs of home, of what we leave behind when we move.
 How much later it stayed light in Scotland; how much further north we were—how far away.

 I was sleepy.
 I got heartburn twice.
 For two weeks I had muscle flutters in an unexpected place.
-I went to things in Edinburgh, plays and academic talks and art exhibitions, trying to build my relationship with the city, so new, so cold, always feeling like I was running out of time to root in it.
-I put pictures up in the flat, and wondered how we would reorganise everything for the baby, but it still felt very far away, abstract.
+I went to things in Edinburgh, plays and academic talks and art exhibitions, trying to build my relationship with the city, so new, so cold, always feeling like I was running out of time to root myself in.
+I didn’t know that having a baby would be the most intense form of rooting in place.
+I put pictures up in the flat and wondered how we would reorganise everything for the baby, but it still felt very far away, abstract.

 You started to move, very little movements, tiny wriggles.

 We spent most of the summer in Colombia, working and visiting the Colombian side of the family.
-In our second trimester, you got some Colombia energy into you.
-I spent a night in my old fieldsite in the tropics, and during a rainstorm I lay in a hammock under a zinc roof, and the noise of the rain thundering on the metal, one of my favourite sounds in the world, made you dance inside me.
-I was still running by this point, but my runs were short and slow, I stopped often to walk.
+In our second trimester you got some Colombia energy into you.
+I spent a night in my old field site in a warzone in the tropics, and during a rainstorm I lay in a hammock under a zinc roof.
+The noise of the rain thundering on the metal, one of my favourite sounds in the world, made you dance inside me.
+I was still running by this point, but my runs were short and slow, I stopped often to stop walk.
 I had less oxygen.
 When I gave talks I found myself short of breath.

-We missed the famous Edinburgh festival.
-Will we be able to go next year?
-With a baby, nothing will be the same.
-Pregnancy is a ticking clock, your life as you know it coming to an end, with no idea what it’ll be replaced with.
+We missed the Edinburgh festival.
+Would we be able to go next year?
+With a baby, nothing would be the same.
+Pregnancy is a ticking clock.
+Life as you know it coming to an end, with no idea what it’ll be replaced with.

 My iron and my thyroid levels dropped: the baby was taking it all.
 I ate more red meat and spinach, bought collagen supplements, and went back to the office as term started, just as the leaves turned, yellow snowflakes floating upwards in George Square, and we thought about turning the heating on.
 Not yet.
 Let’s wait until October, at least, I said.
 We’ve always kept our homes on the colder side.
-This winter, that’ll change, to keep the baby warm.
+This winter, that would have to change, to keep the baby warm.

 I stopped running because my feet hurt, the increased relaxin in my blood stream making them flat and sore.
-We cycled to Cramond instead, and I felt terribly vulnerable, pictured falling off the bike, a car crashing into me, someone punching me in the stomach.
-Raw and protective, a walking womb.
-For the first time, we arrived to low tide, and we could walk across and explore the island, where we finally found blackberries sweet enough to eat, and watched sea herons picking fish out of salty flats as the sun set fiery over the silver sea.
+I didn’t yet know that it was a sign of preeclampsia.
+Many signs of preeclampsia are also just side-effects of pregnancy.
+It got to the point where even walking was painful.
+I switched to swimming instead, and one weekend we cycled to Cramond and I felt terribly vulnerable, pictured myself falling off the bike, a car crashing into me, someone punching me in the stomach.
+Raw and protective; a walking womb.
+We arrived to low tide and walked across to explore the island, where we finally found blackberries sweet enough to eat, and watched sea herons picking fish out of salty flats as the sun set fiery over the silver sea.

 I became uncomfortable, peeing eight times a night, seeing myself do the pregnancy walk in the mirror, recognising it without knowing I had known it.
 I tied a chumbe round my middle to support my back, a purple belt woven by indigenous Colombian women, a gift from a friend.
 It looked weird with my jogging bottoms but I wore it under a hoodie when I walked around Leith to buy groceries and write in cafes.